patrikduch/brainsoft-be-task/README.md

     <li>Mutation to mark/unmark pokemon as favorite</li>
 <ul>

-<i>Test are important and if time allows it, we'd like to see some test coverage.</i>
+<p>Test are important and if time allows it, we'd like to see some test coverage.</p>